troy/wind-controller-synth-quick-start/README.md

+# What is this?

-Considering buying or just bought a wind controller (AKA electronic wind instrument)?
+Considering buying or just bought a wind controller (AKA wind synth or electronic wind instrument)?
 Here's how to get it working well with popular software synthesizers and MIDI-enabled apps – in less than 10 minutes per app.
 Get to a great starting point quickly.

 # Additions and corrections

 … are encouraged!
-Do you have a software product working well with a wind controller?
+Have a software product working well with a wind controller?
 Email or submit a 5-minute setup, ideally with a screenshot or two.

 # Which MIDI messages does my wind controller transmit?